Emergencies and urgent concerns

 - If you refer students to Counseling Services, remind them that counseling services are free and confidential: they are NOT part of the student’s academic record.

-- Offer to help make the initial contact with the Dean of Students, Academic Advising and Student Support Services, or Counseling Services: you can make a phone call together to set up an appointment or walk the student to the appropriate office.
+- Offer to help make the initial contact with the Dean of Students, Center for Student Success, or Counseling Services: you can make a phone call together to set up an appointment or walk the student to the appropriate office.

 - Notify the Dean of Students that you have made a referral or have concerns about a student.
 You may want to make clear that you are notifying the Dean as part of College protocol.